dt-orders/customer-service/README.md

 # Overview

-This repo has code for a Java spring-boot micro service.
+This repo has the code for the customer service for demostrations.
+See the [overview](https://github.com/dt-orders/overview) repo for an overiew for that whole application.

-Demo app credits go to: https://github.com/ewolff/microservice-kubernetes

-This application will be packaged in a Docker image.
-See ```Dockerfile``` in this repo

 # Developer Notes